 Best Cruise – Planing

-But as this is a semi-displacement hull, you'll likely go for the added speed, as I did.
+But as this is a semi-displacement hull, one will likely go for the added speed, as I did.
 14.7 kts yielded an 11.4 gph fuel burn for 1.29 nmpg and a range of 245 nm.
-That's not bad for a 34 foot cruiser, and I could see myself going a lot of places at that speed, and then pulling back to loiter for days at my destination before powering back home.
+That's not bad for a 34'(10.36 m) cruiser, and I could see myself going a lot of places at that speed, and then pulling back to loiter for days at my destination before powering back home.

-The 34's happy spot is anywhere above 2000 rpm.
+The Swift Trawler 34's happy spot is anywhere above 2000 rpm.
 Below that, and the hull is fully in the water and efficiency suffers.
-If you slow further, say to around 1500, you'll be running at just over 7 kts and can continue to do so for 467 nm.
+If the boater slows further, say to around 1500, they'll be running at just over 7 kts and can continue to do so for 467 nm.

 Displacement Hull Speed

-Now, you will be wanting to think about displacement speeds and maximizing the 34's range.
+Now, the boater will be wanting to think about displacement speeds and maximizing the Swift Trawler 34's range.
 Her waterline length is about 32.7' (9.98 m) which gives her a hull speed of 6.86 kts at 1.2 times the square root of 32.7.'
-At that speed the Swift 34 will only burn 1.96 gph giving her 3.71 nmpg and an incredible range of 705 nautical miles with a 10% fuel reserve in her 211 gallon (799 L) fuel tank.
-Now this is economical cruising, and you can smell the flowers at the same time.
+At that speed the Swift Trawler 34 will only burn 1.96 gph giving her 3.71 nmpg and an incredible range of 705 nautical miles with a 10% fuel reserve in her 211 gallon (799 L) fuel tank.
+Now this is economical cruising, and one can smell the flowers at the same time.

-This sort of flexibility opens up a lot of choices for how and where you'd like to cruise.
-Get out your charts and start marking off how far you can get at displacement speeds -- you'll be amazed at where you can go.
+This sort of flexibility opens up a lot of choices for how and where the boater would like to cruise.
+Get out charts and start marking off how far one can get at displacement speeds -- they'll be amazed at where they can go.

-But most importantly, Beneteau designed the Swift 34 with the cruising couple in mind, and in that light, I think they hit their mark dead center.
+But most importantly, Beneteau designed the Swift Trawler 34 with the cruising couple in mind, and in that light, I think they hit their mark dead center.
 I think their use of space is superb and Beneteau puts their priorities on the things that are important from standpoints of seamanship and sea-keeping.
-If you have been dreaming about cruising, this may be the boat for you.
+If one has been dreaming about cruising, this may be the boat for them.

 We think so much of this boat that we have made four videos of it.
-If you look at all of them, you should have a good feel for the boat.
+If one looks at all of them, they should have a good feel for the boat.

 |Outlet: 12-Volt Acc|